Identifying cobionts and contaminants

 What kind of information does CobiontID provide?

 See here for an illustration of the outputs the tools presented here provide, and how to interpret them.
-If you have ever looked at the “Cobionts” section of a page on Tree of Life QC and wondered how to read the tables and plots, your questions will hopefully be answered here.
+If you have ever looked at the “Cobionts” section of a page on Tree of Life QC and wondered how to read the tables and plots, your questions will hopefully be answered here (a list of pages with examples can be found here).

 Software used in the pipelines